Know Before You Go, Shaka Guide's West Maui Coastline Tour

 West Maui is home to some of Maui’s most breathtaking beaches and they’re perfect for swimming!
 Here are the beaches you’ll visit:

-All of these beaches are great to take a dip in the summer months.
+All of these beaches are great for taking a dip in the summer months.
 In winter, we recommend only swimming at D.T.
 Fleming Beach because there is parking and there are lifeguards on duty.

 To Learn